GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 [Sparse matrices](https://en.wikipedia.org/wiki/Sparse_matrix) are extremely important in a lot of numerical algorithms.
 They are used at situations when we need to operate with matrices having majority of the matrix elements equal to zero.
 In this case, only the non-zero matrix elements are stored with possibly some *padding zeros* used for memory alignment.
 This is necessary mainly on GPUs.
 See the [Overview of matrix types](#overview_of_matrix_types) for the differences in memory requirements.

 Major disadvantage of sparse matrices is that there are a lot of different formats for their storage in memory.
 Though [CSR (Compressed Sparse Row)](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) format is the most popular of all, especially for GPUs, there are many other formats.
 Often their performance differ significantly for various matrices.
 So it is a good idea to test several sparse matrix formats if you want to get the best performance.
 In TNL, there is one templated class \ref TNL::Matrices::SparseMatrix representing general sparse matrices.
 The change of underlying matrix format can be done just by changing one template parameter.
-The list of the template paramaters is as follows:
+The list of the template parameters is as follows:

 * `Real` is type if the matrix elements.
 It is `double` by default.
 * `Device` is a device where the matrix is allocated.
 Currently it can be either \ref TNL::Devices::Host for CPU or \ref TNL::Devices::Cuda for CUDA supporting GPUs.
 It is \ref TNL::Devices::Host by default.